ML-Bioinfo-CEITEC/HybriDetector/README.md

 `forward_dir` - True when the order of the hybrid parts was target-driver (mRNA-noncodingRNA).

 `UMI` - Sequence of UMI for particular sequenced read used further for the deduplication.

+#### Folders in a path `HybriDetector/hyb_pairs/cofold*`
+Within these output folders can be found folded secondary structure predicted by utilizing of ViennaRNA toolkit in a postscript format.
+Each predicted secondary structure can be matched with obtained hybrid interaction by concatenation of the `target` and `driver` sequence with `&` as separator, as all predicted secondary structure are named in such format.

+### Tool list
+Tools incorporated into the HybriDetector pipeline necesarry to gather the hybrid interactions are `FastQC, Samtools, STAR, deepTools, UMI-tools, Picard, r-data.table, r-seqinr,r-stringi, r-proxy, bioconductor-biostrings, bioconductor-rtracklayer, bioconductor-genomicranges, bioconductor-bsgenome.hsapiens.ucsc.hg38, bioconductor-mirbaseconverter`.